 No City Should Have a Gender Pay Gap in 2019

 Seattle has the largest gender pay gap of any major metropolitan area in the nation, as well as one of the highest labor participation gender gaps.
-We need to require corporations doing business in Seattle to open their books for an audit of pay disparity, so we can address this fundamental issue of gender inequality.
-Additionally, the city should provide public & affordable childcare for all, to ensure that no woman is forced to leave the workforce in order to start a family.
+We need to require corporations doing business in Seattle to open their books for an audit of pay disparity, so that we can address this fundamental issue of gender inequality.
+Additionally, the city should provide public and affordable childcare for all, to ensure that no woman is forced to leave the workforce in order to start a family.

 Unions are statistically one of the most effective ways to eliminate the gender pay gap, because union contracts create a standard pay scale in the place of the whims of a manager influenced by sexism in our society.
-Supporting unionization in new workplaces and helping to build stronger existing unions are key weapons against eliminating the gender pay gap.
+Supporting unionization in new workplaces and helping to build stronger existing unions are key weapons for eliminating the gender pay gap.
 Workers’ rights are womens’ rights.

 Reproductive Justice & Medicare For All

-It’s no secret that the Republican Party has been fighting tooth and nail to not only abolish the right to abortion, but to decimate abortion access in the meantime.
+It’s no secret that the Republican Party has been fighting tooth and nail to not only abolish the right to abortion, but also to decimate abortion access in the meantime.
 Even in Washington State, reproductive healthcare providers such as Planned Parenthood have faced ongoing legislative threats to their funding at the state level on top of the constant federal attacks on their ability to provide crucial services.

 All people in Seattle, regardless of sexual orientation, gender identity, or immigration status should have access to fully funded healthcare services, including comprehensive and free sexual and reproductive healthcare.
-We need to increase reproductive healthcare funding, and establish statewide universal healthcare as a step toward a national Medicare-for-All system.
+We need to increase reproductive healthcare funding and establish statewide universal healthcare as a step toward a national Medicare-for-All system.

 Housing & Homelessness

 Seattle’s homelessness and housing affordability crisis is a women’s rights issue.
-On average, one person in our district is evicted every other day, and they are disproportionately women.
+On average, one person in our district is evicted every other day, disproportionately women.
 In fact, four out of five people who are evicted for less than $100 are women.
 Rising rents and lack of affordable housing are linked to a sharp increase in women staying in abusive relationships to avoid dangers of housing insecurity and homelessness.
 For those who do end up homeless, rates of sexual abuse and harassment without secure housing are astronomical.

 We need rent control as an immediate measure to stop Seattle’s skyrocketing rents and lack of affordable housing.
-And we urgently need to tax Amazon and big business to fund a massive expansion of permanently affordable social housing to ensure every woman — and every person — in Seattle has access to safe housing.
+And we urgently need to tax Amazon and big business to fund a massive expansion of permanently affordable social housing to ensure that every woman — and every person — in Seattle has access to safe housing.
 This must include an expansion of city programs against domestic violence with housing alternatives and shelters for women leaving abusive relationships.
 These programs have also under constant attack.
 Twice in 2018, my office fought alongside housing activists to win a restoration of funding for Seattle’s women’s shelters and the Women’s Referral Center, which had been defunded by the Mayor.

 Take the movement for women’s rights from #MeToo to #Fightback:

 Women are overwhelmingly harmed by policies that benefit corporations at the expense of the working people.
-Lack of funding for housing, family leave, affordable childcare, and enforcement of workers’ and civil rights disproportionately impacts women, pushing some out of the workforce and making economic independence unachievable for millions.
+The lack of funding for housing, family leave, affordable childcare, and enforcement of workers’ and civil rights disproportionately impacts women, pushing some out of the workforce and making economic independence unachievable for millions.
 Lack of economic independence makes women vulnerable to partner abuse and workplace harassment.

 - From #MeToo To #FightBack: End sexual harassment!
 Create an elected office to investigate workplace sexual harassment and gender discrimination in all Seattle workplaces, with full powers to hold corporations accountable.

 - End workplace discrimination and the gender pay gap.
-Women face highly unequal treatment and access to promotions, while Seattle has one of the worst levels of gender pay disparity in the nation.
+Women face highly unequal treatment and access to promotions, while Seattle has the worst level of gender pay disparity in the nation.
 End the gender pay gap, beginning with an audit of pay disparity in all companies doing business in Seattle.
 Build the movement and organize alongside labor unions to win equal pay for women and an end to workplace harassment.

-- Single Payer Healthcare: Pass a statewide single-payer healthcare system, as a step toward a national Medicare-for-All system, with free reproductive health care for all.
+- Single Payer Healthcare: Pass a statewide single-payer healthcare system, as a step toward a national Medicare-for-All system, with free reproductive care for all.

 - 15 weeks of paid family leave for all Seattle workers.
 Many families and working mothers do not have access to paid family leave in our city and studies show that it is children who pay the price.